alexpdp7/observability-playground/README.md

 Due to this [issue](https://github.com/timescale/tobs/issues/296), the OpenTelemetry collector is not deployed for me.
 Use the following command to deploy it.
 (Note that this assumes you used `-n tobs` above.)
+(Also, this configuration has debugging and no batching, so it's probably not valid for production.)

 ```
 $ kubectl apply -f - <<EOF